TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 You may run into capacity constraints when performing the following operations for **India, Germany, Europe, UK, Australia East or Southeast Asia** regions:

 - Provision/Create new Cosmos DB Account in any of the restricted regions.
-- Adding a region from any of the restricted regions.
+- Adding a restricted region to an existing Cosmos DB Account.
 - Provision a new Azure Cosmos DB Free Tier account.

 We apologize for any inconvenience caused and let us know if you have any further queries.